arontaupe/aron.petau.net/_posts/2017-01-01-philosophy.md

 [Publication](https://doi.org/10.2307/2928449)
 {: .notice}

-Some tiny details about norms that stuck out to me about the norm were that: 1: they are fictional and thus, an object conforming with a norm is not more meaningful than an object not conforming to a norm.
+Some tiny details about norms that stuck out to me about the norm were that: 1: they are fictional and thus, an object conforming to a norm is not more meaningful than an object not conforming to a norm.
 2: the entire given set comprises the norm, the deviations play a defining role in the formation of the norm itself (or an average).
 p.
 152: Under norm, 3 phenomena are subsumed: Discipline, less as a constraint, but more as a regulatory mechanism insurance, Reducing objects to their relative occurrence, distributing risk. and standardization.